Rojta/rnc-blog-posts/update-1-6.md

 ## Changes
 - You will no longer be removed from spectate mode when the player you are spectating dies.
+- /settime will no longer affect players in copchase, only those in the lobby.

 - Recoil changes:
   - When shooting from a vehicle, your recoil now depends on the speed of the vehicle.
 More speed = more recoil.